akkartik/mu/subx/Readme.md

 operation they perform.
 Numbers are always in hexadecimal (base 16); the '0x' prefix is optional, and I tend to include it as a reminder when numbers look like decimal numbers or words.

-As you can see, programming in SubX requires the programmer to know the (kinda complex) structure of x86 instructions, all the different operands that an instruction can have, their layout in bytes (for example, the `subop` and `r32` fields use the same bits, so an instruction can't have both; more on this below), the opcodes for supported instructions, and so on.

-While SubX syntax is fairly dumb, the error-checking is relatively smart.
-I try to provide clear error messages on instructions missing operands or having unexpected operands.
-Either case would otherwise cause instruction boundaries to diverge from what you expect, and potentially lead to errors far away.
-It's useful to catch such errors early.

 Try running this example now: